adamgarza/adamgarza.github.io/index.md

 Just as everyone has a distinct hand-writing style, so do programmers.
 I quickly learned that Open Source Development is a collaborative effort, and every contributor's coding method is different.

 Yet, another challenge I faced while styling the Zpages was how to properly implement an external resource such as a CSS using Gradle to build the resource for availability.
-As you can see in the snippets of code below, I was able to build the resource with Gradle, and it is available to the rpcz handler (with help from a mentor).
+As you can see in the snippets of code below, I was able to build the resource with Gradle, and it is available to the rpcz handler.
 The problem my Java mentor and I came across was determining the relative path for access to the css resource built by Gradle.

 Gradle build (build.gradle) lines added:
 ```